 USF works with accredited education agents from around the world.
-International Education Agents interested in working with USF must first apply to become a Recruitment Representative.
-Before beginning the screening process USF encourages all agents to read NACAC’s Statement of Principles of Good Practice: NACAC’s Code of Ethics and Professional Practices.
-In particular education agents must read Section II E. found on page 10.
+International Education Agents interested in working with USF must first apply to become a recruitment representative.
+Before beginning the screening process USF encourages all agents to read more about NACAC’s Guide to Ethical Practice in college admissions.
 Agents are expected to act with the highest levels of integrity and transparency with students and USF regularly surveys students that have worked with our agents to ensure that their expectations and needs are being met.

-To apply to become a USF Recruitment Representative, education agents must complete a 3-step screening process:
+To apply to become a USF recruitment representative, education agents must complete a three-step screening process: